 The Best Hikes on Idaho’s Main Salmon River

 Idaho’s Main Salmon River is known for big sandy beaches, fun whitewater, and profligate wildlife.
 People don’t come here for the hiking.
 But the Main Salmon does have several worthy diversions of foot, and they come in a variety of flavors.
 Short walks lead to points of historical interest, trails follow lush tributary creeks, and steep footpaths climb canyon slopes.
 The luxurious river is sometimes hard to leave, but a little hiking can reveal a different side of the Salmon.
-Below are some favorites.
+Below are five favorites.

 One of the most popular campsites on a Main Salmon River rafting trip is Magpie Creek, where the north-facing drainage produces a lush forest.
 While this dense cloak limits exploration from camp, there is a great hike nearby.
 Directly across the river from Magpie Camp is a trail to the old Crofoot Ranch.
 It leads incessantly uphill while Rattlesnake Creek rumbles nosily below.
 After about a mile of climbing, the trail levels onto a large meadow of wildflowers and mature pines.
 Up here, you’ll be surrounded by the soaring Salmon River Mountains, and a new perspective.